-The New Equipment Training (NET) pro-space and classrooms. cess begins with the New Material Inforrequirements.
+The New Equipment Training (NET) process begins with the New Material Information Briefing which discusses training requirements.
 NEFFs then identify addi-They coordinate, monitor and execute tional support, facility requirements and gaining units responsibility.

-NEFFs also provide all facility resources ing Facilities (NEFF) which Conduct processing, NEFFs receive, inventory, tag, necessary to conduct both operator and maintenance NET.
-This includes storage space, warehouse space, hard top parking areas, maintenance bays, administrative
+NEFFs also provide all facility resources necessary to conduct both operator and maintenance NET.
+This includes storage space, warehouse space, hard top parking areas, maintenance bays, administrative space and classrooms.

-Training is provided by the program mation Briefing which discusses training manager, with the support of the NEFF.
-Any live fire or range requirements are the
+Training is provided by the program manager, with the support of the NEFF.
+Any live fire or range requirements are the quirements between unit command teams and USARC equipment specialists.